 Strong Fundraising Environment

 Beginning in 2013, the PE industry has experienced annual net cash distributions which have supported a strong fundraising environment as investors seek to redeploy capital inflows into new fund commitments.
-Fundraising activity has grown steadily with the annual aggregate capital raised reaching a new peak in 2019 of over US$800 billion.
-The first 6 months of 2020 recorded aggregate capital raised of approximately US$578 billion across over 1,457 funds.
+Fundraising activity has grown steadily with the annual aggregate capital raised reaching a new peak in 2021.
+2021 recorded aggregate capital raised of approximately US$1.0 trillion across over 2,640 funds.

 Fig. 4: PE Fundraising

 In the meantime, PE fund managers have found this environment attractive to monetise their mature investments.
 Per Figure 5, 2021 recorded positive Buyout exit momentum with aggregate exit value up approximately 47% year-on-year to approximately US$868 billion.
 The majority of Buyout exit value in 2021 was achieved by selling the portfolio companies in trade sales to other market participants and competitors (38%) and to other PE Funds (32%), while the balance was split mainly between mergers (13%), public listings through IPOs (13%), and recapitalisations, restructurings, or sales to management (4%).